shubham-indalkar/not-another-skype-parser/README.md

 ## Usage

-1. Open the application in your browser
+1. Open the application in your browser.
-2. Load a Skype `messages.json` export file
+2. Load a Skype `messages.json` export file.
-3. Browse conversations in the sidebar
+3. Browse conversations in the sidebar.
-4. Search across conversations or within a specific chat
+4. Search across conversations or within a specific chat.
-5. Click on media to view it in a larger preview
+5. Click on media to view it in a larger preview.

 ## Development